-Asset allocation

-describes the share

-of investments in specific assets.

-Taxonomy-aligned

-- turnover reflecting

-revenue from green

-activities of investee

-expenditure (CapEx) showing the green investments made

-companies, e.g. for

-expenditure (OpEx)
+Taxonomy-aligned activities are expressed as a share of: - turnover reflecting the share of revenue from green activities of investee expenditure (CapEx) showing the green investments made by investee companies, e.g. for a transition to a green economy. - operational expenditure (OpEx)

-activities of investee
+expenditure (OpEx) reflecting green operational activities of investee companies.